e2eSolutionArchitect/scripts/hashicorp-vault/vault-commands.md

 vault kv destroy
 ```

 - Soft delete the current version of the secret.
-Not all version
 ```
 vault kv delete
 ```